Cass County DUI Lawyer

-If you and your lawyer decide it’s in your best interest to sign a plea agreement, your attorney will work to get you the best possible deal.
-If taking your case to trial is a better option, your attorney will prepare you and your case for trial.
+If you and your DUI attorney decide it’s in your best interest to sign a plea agreement, your lawyer will work to get you the best possible deal.
+If taking your case to trial is the best choice, your attorney will prepare you and your case for trial.

-The trial process includes various steps, such as opening statements, witness statements, presentation of evidence, cross-examination, closing statements, verdict, and sentencing if applicable.
+A Missouri DUI trial includes various stages, such as opening statements, witness statements, presentation of evidence, cross-examination, closing statements, verdict, and sentencing if applicable.

 Going to court can be scary, but it is the right step in some cases.
 For other DUI cases, the right step could be a plea agreement.
 Your lawyer will examine every aspect of your case to help you determine the best course of action for you.
 Talk to a DUI lawyer now for help with a Missouri DUI case.

 A Criminal Defense Lawyer in Cass County Can Help